 Use a chunking strategy while determining the content hierarchy of a course.
 Determine how modules, lessons and topics will be organized into a logical and progressive order.

 Start with large chunks of conceptually related content and use these as your modules.
-There are numerous organizational strategies, such as simple to complex, cause and effect, sequential, etc. See How to Organize Content for more on this.
+There are numerous organizational strategies, such as simple to complex, cause and effect, sequential, etc. See 10 Ways to Organize Instructional Content for more on this.

 Step 2: Modules into lessons into topics.